 Do you have a CT scan for seizures coming up?
-Your doctor might have recommended you have this test to help understand more about your seizures and what is causing them.
-CT scans are one of the more common tests that are used to diagnose epilepsy.
+Your doctor might have recommended you have this test to help understand more about your seizures and what might be causing them.
+CT scans are one of the tests that may be used to help diagnose epilepsy.

 If you’ve never had a CT scan before, you might feel a little uncertain about what to expect.
-Let’s learn more about CT scans for seizures, what they show, and why they’re useful.
+If you have any doubts or concerns, speak with your doctor.

 What is a CT scan?

 A computerized tomography (CT) scan is a kind of advanced X-ray that has been used in the United States since the 1970s.
-The machine looks like a big doughnut.
-You lie on a bed, and you’re then moved inside.
-It uses X-rays to build up an image of the inside of your body.
+The machine looks a little bit like a big doughnut.
+Patients lie on a bed, and are then moved inside.
+The machine uses X-rays to build up an image of the inside of the patient’s body.

-If your doctor suspects that you have epilepsy, the CT scan will mainly focus on your head and be used to create an image of your brain.
+If your doctor suspects that you have epilepsy, a CT scan may be used to create an image of your brain.

-Sometimes, a special dye will be injected into your body at the start of the test.
-This means blood in your veins stand out more clearly in the CT scan image.
+Sometimes, a special dye might be put into your body at the start of the test.
+This means blood in your blood vessels stand out more clearly in the CT scan image.
+If you have any uncertainties about this, ask the doctor or technician in advance.

 Magnetic Resonance Imaging (MRI) is another way that doctors can create an image of your brain.
-MRI scans may create a more detailed image of your brain.
-But they also take more time and aren’t suitable for some people (including people who have metal implants or devices like pacemakers).
+MRI scans can create a more detailed image of your brain.
+But they may take more time and may not be suitable for some people (including people who have certain types of metal implants or devices like pacemakers).

 Why do we use a CT scan for seizure diagnosis?